sriharsha0806/CarND-LaneLines-P1/README.md

 For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
 There are three parts to the reflection:

 1. Describe the pipeline
+* The current pipeline consists of converting image into grayscale image.
+The grayscale is blurred using gaussian filter.
+A region of interest function for selecting desired region in image for lanes.Applying hough transform.
+Here to increase the confidence of hough lines i have created three hough lines parameter and added them.

 2. Identify any shortcomings
+* I initially debugged the pipeline with S channel of the image rather grayscale image.
+But theperformance of  pipeline is not good.

+As we can see from challenge video, The pipeline is not working for images with steep curves and shadows.
+* Need to explore the colorspace, implement convolution method explained in Q/A session of SelfDrivingCar - Advanced Lane Lines.
 3. Suggest possible improvements

 We encourage using images in your writeup to demonstrate how your pipeline works.